dd9jn/rfc4880bis/crypto-refresh.md

 An implementation SHOULD NOT implement Elgamal keys of size less than 1024 bits.

+## EdDSA

+Although the EdDSA algorithm allows arbitrary data as input, its use with OpenPGP requires that a digest of the message is used as input (pre-hashed).
+See section {{computing-signatures}}, "Computing Signatures" for details.
+Truncation of the resulting digest is never applied; the resulting digest value is used verbatim as input to the EdDSA algorithm.

 ## Reserved Algorithm Numbers {#reserved-notes}

 A number of algorithm IDs have been reserved for algorithms that would be useful to use in an OpenPGP implementation, yet there are issues that prevent an implementer from actually implementing the algorithm.